maxrdz/Memories/CONTRIBUTING.md

 ```
 Distribution package /opt/gnome/build/glib/meson-dist/glib-2.57.3.tar.xz tested.
 ```
-- Run `git evtag sign 46.0`. `git-evtag` is required, see setup.
+- Run `git evtag sign 47.0`. `git-evtag` is required, see setup.
 The message included in the Git tag should be in the following format:
 ```
-Albums 46.0
+Memories 47.0

 * The contents of the CHANGELOG file for this release.
 * Dependency updates